dapestegui/TestManagerModule/README.md

 This is a project structured for the Test Manager Module focused on the operations facet.
 Control  and reporting over the tests and results are not considered on this design.

-# Project structure and design patterns

-The project is structured following a Domain Driven Desing approach (the top division is each domain) and below each one of them a hexagonal architecture.

-The domain folder has all the core models and the inbound and outbound ports (For simplicity the outbound ports are omitted in this example).

-The application folder has the implemented use cases with the business rules.

-The infraestructure folder (omitted for simplicity) would have the all the adapters necessary to communicate with the external systems (REST controllers, Databases, etc).

-The core entity is Operation, which is an interface (facade) from which all Operations inherit.
-This enables a uniform behavior thoughout the system.

-LaboratoryTest is an interface with a very basic structure, upon which a few abstract classes were created to group based on a common behavior (i.e. Biochemistry category has a abstract class).

-Finally to get the correct Operation based on the laboratory test type and the operation type we have a factory that will provide us with the correct implementation for such parameters.

-# UML Diagram

-TBP

 # Refactoring strategy